chronologic/ethereum-alarm-clock/README.md

 To run the test suit make sure you have a testrpc running and truffle v4.0.0 installed.

-Run `truffle test` at the top of the directory.
+Run `truffle test` at the root of the directory.